onflow/flow/agendas/2024/sprint-kickoff/2024-04-26-Flow-Sprint-Kickoff.md

 Cycle Objective(s):
 - Resolving Circle's existing engineering improvements for USDC on Flow
-- DEX Prep - IncrementFi
+- Cadence 1.0 DEX Prep - IncrementFi
+- EVM partner onboarding: Pyth, DeBridge
 - Bridge Prep - Axelar

 **Done last sprint**
 * Supported Pyth with their initial efforts to onboard to EVM
 * Confirmed with Anchain and Axelar that development for Axelar Cadence bridge will likely resume in early May
+* Conducted initial review of IncrementFi Cadence 1.0 contract updates, provided feedback

 **This sprint**

 * Review plan/proposal for next phase of JVM SDK update and get contract and timelines agreed
-* Review IncrementFi Cadence 1.0 contract upgrades
+* Continue review of IncrementFi Cadence 1.0 contract upgrades

 **On Hold**
 - Axelar Cadence bridge release waiting confirmation of build partners, costs and timelines for EVM release, no engineering ongoing